Princeton-CDH/cdh-ansible/README.md

 ## Overall structure

 The overall structure of this repository can be broken down as follows:
+  - `playbooks` - collections of roles executed in series against a host.
   - `roles` - the various tasks that Ansible can perform in a group.
   - `group_vars` - the group variables for different deploys
     - `all` - any variables shared by all deploys
       - `vars.yml`- unencrypted all variables
       - `vault.yml` - `ansible vault` encrypted variables
     - Individual project group variables
-  - `templates` - templated files under folder named by group
   - `hosts` - host file with groups and their associated host(s)
-  - top level YAML files for different groups.

 ## Using these playbooks

 ### Requirements
-  - Virtual environment with Ansible 2.4+ installed.
+  - Python virtual environment.
+    - See `.python-version` for the recommended version of Python.
-    - If you use `env`, the `.gitignore` will automatically exclude it.
+    - If you use `env` or `venv`, the `.gitignore` will exclude it.
   - The CDH Ansible vault key.
 This can be referenced on the command line or better set as in the Bash session, i.e.
   `export ANSIBLE_VAULT_PASSWORD_FILE=/path/to/.passwd`